xukechun/DMPs-learning/README.md

 update with rviz visualization and dmps.cpp

-upload the data, but I think the data may be not very good
+upload the data, but the data may be not very good